CLUB HISTORY

 Sacramento State Aquatic Center.

-In September 2017 our fourth boat, Pa I Koa Moana joined our Club.
+In September 2017, our fourth canoe, Pa I Koa Moana, joined our Club.

 Means traveling spirit.
 Built by Sonny Bradley in 2007 as a Bradley Lightning series.
 The Porgue Sports Bradley Lightnngs were manufactured specifically for the Pacific Northwest conditions: lakes, rivers and ocean surf.